Great Fighting Games with Roll Back Net Code

 Killer Instinct is a grounded 2.5D fighting game that was revived by Double Helix Games.
 The core mechanic of combo breaking is what sets this title apart from others having you pay attention to react to and read your opponent while getting hit.
 The team had a lot of FGC members who put a lot of love into this title and it shows from how tight the game play is and how amazing the online feels.
 This title is great for those who are looking to play the mind games with a big cast of super unique characters.

 Skullgirls 2nd Encore

-Skullgirls is the indie darling fighting game created by Mike Z and his team at Reverge Labs.
+Skullgirls is the indie darling fighting game created by Alex Aha with Mike Z and his team at Lab Zero Games.
 This game utilizes the famed GGPO roll back net code to create a smooth online experience.
 The game has an extremely unique cast of characters and has a ratio tag team system that allows you to pick 1 to 3 characters at varying strengths.
 This game is great for those looking to flex their creativity and look awesome while doing it.